tomaskloucek272/spring-ai-koog/README.md

 # What Koog framework adds to it

 When asking the LLM prompt to solve something then result is unpredictable.
 Basically you are having just a hope.
-**With [Koog](https://docs.koog.ai/) you are giving the LLM the guardrails, the contract (your code)** of what needs to be done to solve your problem.
+**With [Koog](https://docs.koog.ai/) you are giving the LLM the guardrails, the contract (your tools - code)** of what needs to be done to solve your problem.

-Imagine you want a chat AI agent which eventually calls bank account eligibility AI agent (containing your business code):
+Imagine you want a chat AI agent sitting in the front of the customer which eventually calls bank account eligibility AI agent (containing your business code) once he has complete customer's data:

 <img width="1733" height="1637" alt="image" src="https://github.com/user-attachments/assets/576be73a-b8bb-4d53-986c-8f591787b1b9" />